kroysemaj/git-GDI/slides/exercise6-a.md

 ##  Practice project set up
 <!-- .element style="font-size: 95%" -->

-1. Break up into teams of 3 or 4.
+1. Go back to your teams from the last exercise
-1. Elect a team lead.
+1. Elect a *new* team lead.
 1. Team Lead:
-  1. Create a new folder called `exercise5` and `cd` into it.
+  1. Create a new folder called `exercise6` and `cd` into it.
-  1. Create a new file for your project (put something in it).
+  1. Create a new file called `lyrics.txt` to your project.
   1. Initialize the project as a new git repo.
   1. Add and commit the file.
   1. Create an empty repo on github.com